mjmachado/scripts/README.md

 This script will prompt you for your password twice.
 This is a hastle, and can be rectified by setting up SSH Key login to the server the script will SSH to.
 A google search will yield results on how to do this, it does not take long.

+# vslocalenv

+This script simply opens the programs and terminal debugging I need for development.